About The Course

-No formal entry requirements.
-You will be required to attend an interview and taster day where your suitability, commitment and skills will be assessed.
-We are unable to process applications from students that have not attended a taster day.
+Four GCSEs at grade 2 or above.
+You will be required to attend an interview, where your suitability, commitment and skills will be assessed.

-At the interview and on the taster day we will require evidence of your interest and passion for working with plants and in developing a career working within horticulture.
+At the interview, we will require evidence of your interest and passion for working with plants and in developing a career working within horticulture.
 All students will need to be physically able and be willing to take part in all aspects of practical work.

 This course can lead to employment within garden centres, nurseries or landscaping.

-Students can also progress (subject to meeting specified entry requirements) onto other courses such as Level 2 Diploma in Horticulture, Agriculture, Equine, Public Services.
+Students can also progress (subject to meeting specified entry requirements) onto other courses such as Level 2 Diploma in Horticulture, Agriculture, Equine Studies or Public Services.

 It’s the ideal qualification within a supportive educational environment to prepare learners for working within the industry or progressing onto a Level 2 qualification.

 Some example units include:

 - Preparing to work, assist,

 Working within horticulture can be highly rewarding but it requires hard work and dedication.
 You will need to be comfortable with working outdoors in all weathers, be physically fit and be able to carry out routine tasks e.g. weeding and maintaining borders within our 162-hectare estate.
 We have a strict dress code for working in practicals, as such, you need to be prepared to follow instructions from all staff in order to maintain your own health, safety and welfare.

 English and Maths will be built into your college timetable should you have not achieved a Grade 4 in these areas.